Is It Safe To Eat Peaches During Pregnancy?

 Peaches are super rich in vitamin C, which is essential for the formation of the baby’s bones, teeth, muscles, cartilage, and blood vessels.
 100 grams of peach fruit gives you 6.6 milligrams of this vitamin.

 Vitamin C helps in easy absorption of iron into your body, helping you prevent anemiaiA condition characterized by low levels of blood cells or hemoglobin in the body. .
+Moreover, it also helps boost your immune system and reduce those stretch marks.
 You can also mitigate the chances of preterm laboriLabor starting between 20-37 weeks of pregnancy, which may result in early childbirth.
-(2) and reduce those stretch marks.
+(3).

 2. Folic acid